 In addition, the "Strengthening Health Care Infrastructure for All (SHIFA)" project aims to construct new migrant health centres and provide medical equipment, maternity, health kits and capacity building with EUR 90 millions of support.
-976
+1188 A first steering committee meeting was held in October 2021.
+1189